Exabyte-io/documentation/docs/compute/queues.md

 - **on-demand fast (OF)**: for large-scale tasks, with the following rules per job:
     * node cout < 50
-    * CPU count <= 1800
+    * CPU count <= 1800 (total)
-    * jobs in OF queue are charged according to the number of CPU-hours consumed, each partial hour is charged as whole
+    * jobs in OF queue are charged according to the number of Node-hours consumed, each partial hour is charged as whole
     * number of compute nodes in the queue is regulated between 100-1000

 - **saving regular (SR)**: same settings as (OR) above
 - **saving fast (SF)**: same settings as (OF) above

+> NOTE: 1 Node-hour = CPU count per node  x  1 CPU-hour

 ## Wait time